pace-neutrons/Horace/documentation/smg/12_deploying_releases_to_GitHub.md

 7. Smoke test the new release candidates in the draft release.

 8. After smoke tests are complete and developers are happy with the package, the draft release can be manually published from within the GitHub releases page.
+This creates the tag in Git and the release artifacts made public.